Chapter 5: the swapchain

 A.3.
 Parallel renders and juggling resources

 Rendering several images in parallel can increase a GPU's throughput.
-There are limits to this, as all rendering tasks contend for the same computational resources.
+There are limits to this, as all rendering tasks contend for the same physical computational resources.
 A common architecture supports handling up two frames in parallel (also called frames-in-flight), where frames are handled in a staggered way.
-That way, there are not too many computations running in parallel (we expect most of the rendering for a frame to be over by the time the next one enters the pipeline anyway).
+That way, there are not too many computations running in parallel (we expect most of the rendering for a frame to be over by the time the next one enters the pipeline).
 The diagram below illustrates this method (credits go to the vulkan-diagrams project).

 - Unduplicated resources: the rest, including the pipelines, the render passes, the vertex/index buffers, and all constant resources.